adobnikar/najdisi-sms-api/README.md

 ## Requirements

 - requires **node v7.6.0** or higher for ES2015 and async function support,
-- you need to create an account on the [Najdi.si](https://www.najdi.si/) web portal.
+- you need to create an account on the [Najdi.si](https://www.najdi.si/) web portal,
+- sender GSM phone number must be set and verified.

 ## Installation